lmcrean/Crocodile-Kingdom/README.md

 <details>
 <summary>
-The developer researched these areas of the Comparitative programming:</summary>
+click here to see the areas of the Comparitative programming that were researched:</summary>

 - Variables.
 In Javascript, variables are used to store data values.
 Variables are declared with the ```var``` keyword.
 The ```=``` sign is used to assign values to variables.
 In this project.
 - Core Data types, such as **strings**, **float** or real, **integers**, **booleans**.
 In some situations undefined or null is appropriate.